All Episodes

 NG Harry said Democrats plan to vote on more aggressive legislative challenges to the war, which could help appease critics who are demanding Democrats take tougher action.

-Harry Reed has been reduced.
+Harry Reid has been reduced.

-You want to talk about incompetence.
+You want to talk about incompetence?

 You've got two leaders of Democrats.

-If it's if we're gonna talk impeachment or getting rid of and get getting rid of current leadership, if I were you, Democrats, if I were you, Cook French, I would I would say you got to get rid of Reed, you gotta get rid of Pelosi.
+If we're going to talk impeachment or getting rid of current leadership, if I were you, Democrats, if I were you, Kook French, I would say you got to get rid of Reed.

 They are failing you.

-And they are embarrassing you, and they're embarrassing themselves, and they're harming the country.
+And they're harming the country.

 I still am stunned as I sit to actually contemplate this.